 To understand why a project like Polygon is necessary, it’s important to understand the issues people face with Ethereum.

-Ethereum was the first blockchain to enable smart contracts—bits of self-enforcing blockchain code that developers use to tame wild decentralized applications as diverse as crypto art and non-custodial insurance.
+Ethereum was the first blockchain to enable smart contracts — bits of self-enforcing blockchain code that developers use to tame decentralized applications as diverse as crypto art and non-custodial insurance.
 Ethereum is wildly popular.
-As of this writing, about $90 billion is locked up in decentralized finance protocols, most of which are based on Ethereum, and the Ethereum coin itself has a market capitalization of $400 billion.
+Billions of dollars are locked up in decentralized finance protocols, most of which are based on Ethereum.

 But Ethereum is very expensive and slow to use.
-As of this writing, the average swap on decentralized exchange Uniswap costs $71, and even sending a token between Ethereum wallets costs $23.
-And when NFT projects say that you can mint their token for free and that you just have to pay for the transaction fee, that fee can cost several hundred dollars.
-And Ethereum is slow.
-The blockchain handles just 14 transactions per second, so it can take a while for transactions to complete.
+When NFT projects say that you can mint their token for free and that you just have to pay for the transaction fee, that fee can cost several hundred dollars.
+As for speed, the blockchain handles just 14 transactions per second, so it can take a while for transactions to complete.

 Some solutions